contentauth/c2pa-python/docs/working-stores.md

 ### Why ingredients matter

-Ingredients are how C2PA tracks the history of content through edits, compositions, and transformations.
+Ingredients are how C2PA tracks the history of content through edits, compositions, and transformations to build a content provenance chain represented by the manifest store.
 Adding an ingredient to a manifest creates a verifiable link from the current asset back to its source material.
-This builds a **provenance chain**: original photo, then edited version, then composite, then published asset.
-Each link in the chain carries its own signed manifest, so anyone inspecting the final asset can trace its full history and verify that each step was authentic.
+This builds a **provenance chain**: original photo, then edited version, then composite, then published asset, etc.

-The `relationship` field describes _how_ the source was used: `"parentOf"` for a direct edit, `"componentOf"` for an element composited into a larger work, or `"inputTo"` for a general input.
-This lets verifiers understand not just _what_ the sources were, but how they contributed to the final asset.
+The `relationship` field describes how the source (ingredient) was used: `"parentOf"` for a direct edit, `"componentOf"` for an element composited into a larger work, or `"inputTo"` for a general input.
+This lets verifiers understand not just what the sources were, but how they contributed to the final asset.

 ### Overview

 Ingredients represent source materials used to create an asset, preserving the provenance chain.
 Ingredients themselves can be turned into ingredient archives (`.c2pa`).

-An ingredient archive is a serialized `Builder` with _exactly one_ ingredient.
+An ingredient archive is a serialized `Builder` with _exactly one and only one_ ingredient.
 Once archived with only one ingredient, the Builder archive is an ingredient archive.
-Such ingredient archives can be used as ingredient in other working stores.
+Such ingredient archives can be used as ingredient in other working stores, as an ingredient archive can be added back directly to a working store (no un-archiving of the ingredient needed, use `application/c2pa` format when adding an ingredient archive to a Builder instance).

 ### Adding ingredients to a working store